LEARNAcademy/white-boarding-questions/whiteboarding-questions.md

 (Part 2) Write a SQL query that will return all the plants that start with the letter p.

 INTERVIEWER'S NOTES:
+- 1 - This is a spin on asking if the student considers themselves more introverted or extroverted.
+Encourage the student to have confidence in their answer no matter which they identify with.
-- Scripting language performs logic and a markup language creates the presentation or visual aspect of the app.
+- 2 - Scripting language performs logic and a markup language creates the presentation or visual aspect of the app.
-- SQL stands for Structure Query Language and is a domaine specific language for querying relational databases.
+- 3 - SQL stands for Structure Query Language and is a domaine specific language for querying relational databases.
 - Part 1: The goal of this section to get them asking questions and doing some creative thinking.
-Possible columns include plant species name, category, sunlight needs, price, pot size, projected growth, humidity needs, recommended watering/fertilizer schedule, etc
+Possible columns include plant species name, category, sunlight needs, price, pot size, projected growth, humidity needs, recommended watering/fertilizer schedule, etc. Encourage them to share a screen and write down their ideas.
 ```sql
 SELECT plant_species
 FROM plant